codyngpriest/alx-system_engineering-devops/0x10-https_ssl/README.md

 “Terminating SSL on HAproxy” means that HAproxy is configured to handle encrypted traffic, unencrypt it and pass it on to its destination.

 Create a certificate using certbot and configure HAproxy to accept encrypted traffic for your subdomain www..

+2. No loophole in your website traffic
+A good habit is to enforce HTTPS traffic so that no unencrypted traffic is possible.
+Configure HAproxy to automatically redirect HTTP traffic to HTTPS.